DukeEngage-Zhuhai, China Overview

 - English Writing: Introduction Creative Writing: English 110S

-Description of Community: China has witnessed its largest internal migration in the last 30 years than it has in centuries.
-Zhuhai — a key destination for migrants and a perfect microcosm of 21st century China — has grown from a fishing village to a coastal city with a population over 1.3 million.
-Zhuhai No.9 Middle School was built to meet the demand of this expansion.
-Located in Xinxiangzhou district, a newly developed urban community, Zhuhai No.9 School is within walking distance to public transportation, restaurants, shops, and the majority of host families’ homes.
+Description of Community: China has witnessed the largest internal migration the world has ever seen in the last 30 years.
+Qingxin County is surrounded by farmland and located in one of the poorer mountain regions in Guangdong Province.
+It is behind the rest of country in both economic opportunities and education development.
+Zhuhai has grown from a fishing village to a coastal city with a population over 1.6 million.
+As a result, schools were built to meet the demand of an influx of urban denizens.
+School sites are within reasonable walking distance of various kind of transportation, restaurants, shops, and the majority of our host families’ homes.

 Duke students will receive a meal stipend and can discuss meal arrangements with their host families or eat at nearby restaurants.
-They can purchase breakfast and lunch daily at the No.9 Middle School canteen.
+They can purchase breakfast and lunch daily at the school canteen.
 Duke students can also arrange with host families if they would like to buy groceries and cook for themselves.

 Health Note: Shellfish and soy are common ingredients in the local cuisine.
-Ready, nearby access to treatment for travelers experiencing a severe allergic reaction to these and other food(s) may be limited at this program site.
+Nearby access to treatment for travelers experiencing a severe allergic reaction to these and other food(s) may be limited at this program site.
 Students who are considering application to DukeEngage-Zhuhai should review these facts with their families and medical providers before applying.
-Once accepted, a participant with severe food allergies is expected to inform DukeEngage, firstname.lastname@example.org, of their specific concerns and needs no later than January 18.
+Once accepted, a participant with severe food allergies is expected to inform DukeEngage, email@example.com, of their specific concerns and needs.
 The DukeEngage staff will work with participants on a safety assessment to identify reasonable accommodations and meal options.

-Transportation: Students can walk to school if their host families are within walking distance; others can take public transportation or use a taxi service to their work site.
-If a field-trip is organized by the Zhuhai No.9 School, transportation will be arranged by the school.
-Some field trips will require students to use taxis, subway, or China’s Long-Distance Bus System, rail system, ferries, etc.
+Transportation: Students can walk to school if their host families are within walking distance; all others will be given funds to take public transportation or use a taxi service to their work site.

 Documentary films and blogs from past DukeEngage-Zhuhai participants: